 Exhibits and Activities

 Entering the exhibition center, you’re instantly greeted with five floors filled with hands-on activities, demonstrations, and exhibits catering to all ages.
-The whole building showcases the fascinating world of science and technology in captivating and interactive ways.
+The building showcases the fascinating world of science and technology in captivating and interactive ways.

 I want to highlight some noteworthy exhibits that I found particularly intriguing during my visit: